Alien4042x/QuickStock/README.md

 ## 👨‍💻 For Developers

 You’re welcome to dive into the code and customize it.
-Open the project in Xcode (`QuickStock.xcodeproj`), insert your API key, and build away.
+Open the project in Xcode and build away.

 ---